neu-se/CS4530-CS5500-Spring-2021/assignments/hw4.md

 Use the same `handleJoin` code (although, likely with some modifications) to *also* handle clicks to each public room's "Connect" button that you created in Part 1.
 If a room is at capacity, disable the corresponding button by setting its `disabled` property.

 You can test this component with our automated tests (that replace the actual server with a mock), or by running the app locally in your browser.
+ To run *just* the Part 2 tests, run the command `npm test TownSelectionPart2.test.tsx`, or install the "vscode-jest-runner" extension for VSCode, which will easily let you run individual tests/test suites from the VSCode GUI.
 To test it in your browser, you can either use our backend (which will show towns that are created on [app.covey.town](https://app.covey.town/)), or use a local backend (and create towns programatically for it using the API Client directly, or Postman).

 ## Part 3 - Creating new towns
 With your newfound grasp of state, implement the functionality for the create new town section of the app.